lagbolt/library/LVCCLD-signage.md

 I'm interested in "wayfinding", or the path that people take when they walk up to and enter the library, and navigate through the library as they use library services.
 I do the same few things at each branch I visit.
 I'll look to see how easy it is to locate common services like returning a book, picking up a hold or checking out.
 I'll also try to locate particular collections like Large Print Non-Fiction or Science Fiction Paperbacks.

-I'll have a lot to say about signage, and I'll also touch on crosswalks and book drops.
+I'll have a lot to say about signage, and I'll also touch on crosswalks and bookdrops.
 Remember that signage isn't decoration -- it's solving a problem for a user of the library.

 ### Why is this important?